desmax74/openshift-drools-hacep/springboot/README.md

 COPY settings.xml /root/.m2/settings.xml
 EXPOSE 8080
 ```
-and in this way the local cahced maven repo will be
+and in this way the local cached maven repo will be
 ```sh
 /opt/.m2/repository
 ```